hoangton/smartcash/mining/index.rst

 hoangton@smartcash.cc

 In addition to joining a pool, you will also need to create a smartcash address to receive your payout.
-To do this in smartcash Node Client wallet, see :ref:`here <nodeclient-send-receive>`.
+To do this in smartcash NodeClient wallet, see :ref:`here <nodeclient-send-receive>`.

 .. toctree::